Jayant-saksham/Portfolio-web-interface/README.md

 Portfolio web interface made using HTML 5  and CSS 3  only Contributions are welcomed

-Code for web development bootcamp conducted at
+# Code for web development bootcamp conducted at
-St. Johns Convent School, Sant Nagar, Dehli with Ishaan Kamra
+# St Johns Convent School, Sant Nagar, Dehli
+# with Ishaan Kamra